RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 ### WisBlock Architecture

 WisBlock is designed for modularity.
-In Figure 3, the whole ecosystem is depicted.
+In **Figure 3**, the whole ecosystem is depicted.
 The objective of the architecture is to allow you to combine different modules to create your own specific solution.
 A roadmap about the availability of the modules is also shown.

 <rk-img
   src="/assets/images/wisblock/rak5005-o/datasheet/3.wisblock-architecture.png"